troyfry/extractor-corev1/TESTING_GUIDE.md

 ## Test Scenarios

-### 1. Test: Missing Work Order Number → Routes to "Needs Review"
+### 1. Test: Missing Work Order Number → Routes to "Verification"

-**Goal**: Verify that work orders without WO# go to "Needs Review" sheet, not main sheet.
+**Goal**: Verify that work orders without WO# go to "Verification" sheet, not main sheet.

 **Steps**:
 1. Find or create a Gmail email with a PDF that has **no work order number** in: